plantbreeding/IPK-BrAPI-Validator/brava-app/cli/README.md

 ./gradle cli:jar
 ```

-This will create the executeable JAR in the cli/build/libs directory
+This will create the executable JAR in the cli/build/libs directory

 ## Using Docker

-You can create a Docker version of the application, which might help you over come some dependacy issues.
+You can create a Docker version of the application, which might help you overcome some dependency issues.

 You will need [https://www.docker.com/](docker) installed for this to work